lolabaer/SLOWLOWLED/usermods/Conditional_Triggering/readme.md

 ### Example Usage

-- **Light Sensor**: use a light-sensor to trigger a calm effect during nighttime or an energetic effect when it's daylight.
+- **Light Sensor**:
+  use a light-sensor to trigger a calm effect during nighttime or an energetic effect when it's daylight.

-- **Liquid Level**: use a level-sensor to trigger a red effect when a water tank is empty or a green effect otherwise.
+- **Liquid Level**:
+  use a level-sensor to trigger a red effect when a water tank is empty or a green effect otherwise.

+- **Trigger Relays**
-- Combine it with the 'multi_relay' usermod... e.g. If water tank has liquid, turn on water-pump (PresetA), otherwise start flashing red warning lights (PresetB).
+  Combine it with the 'multi_relay' usermod. e.g. If water tank has liquid, turn on water-pump (PresetA), otherwise start flashing red warning lights (PresetB).

 ---